Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 Elizabethtown, Kentucky.

-Um the only reason this is a scandal is because the Republicans are behaving as though it's a scandal.
+The only reason this is a scandal is because the Republicans are behaving as though it's a scandal.

-I mean, if you go back to Gonzalez's uh press conference the other day, what does he say?
+I mean, if you go back to Gonzalez's press conference the other day, what does he say?

-I mean, why was it mishandled if it's the right thing to do?
+And why was it mishandled if it's the right thing to do?

 Right.

-It's a don't forget handled perfectly.
+It's handled perfectly.

-The president said the same thing though.
+The president said the same thing, though.

 And Rush, it is just so disgusting.

-And and I don't know why they can't learn that lesson and go ahead and get something done and stand up.
+And I don't know why they can't learn that lesson and go ahead and get something done and stand up.

-Because they're let me tell you something, their universe of reality is different than everybody else's.
+Their universe of reality is different than everybody else's.

 They're in Washington, and Washington is run by the media.